oehrlis/oci-sec-ws/lab/ex01/1x01-Exercise.md

 Login as User XYZ in OCI console.
 Ensure you have select the proper compartment in from the dropdown list on left side.

-Identity -> Security -> Key Management & Secret Management -> Vault
+Go to Identity -> Security -> Key Management & Secret Management -> Vault

 ### Create Vault and Keys